Skip to main content

 2 mentions Positive Neutral Negative

-• “It has a Command & Conquer flavor, music, and art, making it a game you can visit once or twice daily for a few minutes.”
+• “It has a Command & Conquer flavor in music and art, making it a game you want to visit once or twice daily for a few minutes.”

 • humor